 In accordance with the State-based health information protection laws, there is a requirement in certain circumstances to retain health information for 7 years after the last occasion on which a health service was provided to an individual, except where the information was collected while the individual was under 18 (in which case, the records will be kept until the individual has reached 25 years of age).

-The Foundation use a range of suppliers, service providers, contractors and partners to whom your personal information may be disclosed to enable the activities and functions of The Foundation.
+The Foundation uses a range of suppliers, service providers, contractors and partners to whom your Personal Information may be disclosed to enable the activities and functions of The Foundation.
 They may include information technology service providers, health provider partners, suppliers of healthcare products and services, direct marketing service providers, banks, credit card companies, recruitment agencies, professional advisers and insurers.

 We are an international organisation with information sharing between our global offices and our health provider partners.
-This means that it is possible your personal information and sensitive information may be shared with our offices and our health provider partners based outside Australia.
+This means that it is possible your Personal Information, including health and other Sensitive Information, may be shared with our offices and our health provider partners based outside Australia.
 You can find a list of the countries in which we work on our website: https://www.hollows.org/au/where-we-work.
 The Foundation also has offices in the United Kingdom, United States, Hong Kong and United Arab Emirates for the purposes of fundraising and advocacy and a social enterprise based in Singapore.

-Access to, corrections or removal of personal information, may be requested by contacting the Supporter Services team at The Fred Hollows Foundation, Locked Bag 5021, Alexandria NSW 2015, Australia or [email protected] or 1800 352 352.
+Access to, corrections or removal of Personal Information, may be requested by contacting the Supporter Services team at The Fred Hollows Foundation, Locked Bag 5021, Alexandria NSW 2015, Australia or [email protected] or 1800 352 352.
 Verification of your identity will be sought before disclosing any Personal Information.

 Individuals may request to deal with The Foundation anonymously or through a pseudonym.
 The Foundation will accommodate your request if it is lawful, possible and practical to do so.